Job Vacancies

 Volunteering for AIMS

 AIMS is run by a small team of Volunteers, and we always gratefully welcome more.
 This page includes specific Volunteer roles that we are seeking to fill but there will be an opportunity for you to help in some way regardless of your skills and experience, and the amount of time you have to volunteer.
-More information about volunteering with AIMS can be found here and
+More information about volunteering with AIMS can be found here.

 Join our Fundraising Team